Japón: Reception

 Japón received high accolades from most critics who have seen it, but the film has had relatively limited exposure.
 It was placed at #100 on The Moving Arts Film Journals list of the 100 greatest films of all time.
 The film also won the special mention of the Camera d'Or prize in the 2002 Cannes Film Festival.
-Review aggregator Rotten Tomatoes reports 80% approval based on 25 reviews from critics, with a "Certified Fresh" rating.
+Review aggregator Rotten Tomatoes reports 79% approval based on 28 reviews from critics.